Electrical fault: Analysis

-Detecting and locating faults
+Detection and location

 Overhead power lines are easiest to diagnose since the problem is usually obvious, e.g., a tree has fallen across the line, or a utility pole is broken and the conductors are lying on the ground.

 Locating faults in a cable system can be done either with the circuit de-energized, or in some cases, with the circuit under power.
 Fault location techniques can be broadly divided into terminal methods, which use voltages and currents measured at the ends of the cable, and tracer methods, which require inspection along the length of the cable.
 Terminal methods can be used to locate the general area of the fault, to expedite tracing on a long or buried cable.

 In very simple wiring systems, the fault location is often found through inspection of the wires.
 In complex wiring systems (for example, aircraft wiring) where the wires may be hidden, wiring faults are located with a Time-domain reflectometer.
 The time domain reflectometer sends a pulse down the wire and then analyzes the returning reflected pulse to identify faults within the electrical wire.